upptime/upptime.js.org/docs/notifications.md

 ## Strategy

-For each notification provider (Slack, email, etc.), you can specify the strategy using the `NOTIFICATION_PROVIDER_STRATEGY` environment variable, where `PROVIDER` is the constant-case service name, for example `NOTIFICATION_SLACK_STRATEGY`.
+If you have more than one configurations of each provider (say multiple email configurations, both SMTP and SES), you can choose the strategy.
+For each notification provider (Slack, email, etc.), you can specify the strategy using the `NOTIFICATION_{PROVIDER}_STRATEGY` environment variable, where `{PROVIDER}` is the constant-case service name, for example `NOTIFICATION_SLACK_STRATEGY`.
 The strategy can be any one of:

 | Value                  | Description                                    |
 | ---------------------- | ---------------------------------------------- |